conduktor/conduktor-docs/docs/guide/tutorials/configure-encryption.md

 | AWS       | aws-kms://           | `aws-kms://arn:aws:kms:<region>:<account-id>:key/<key-id>`                                           | `aws-kms://arn:aws:kms:us-east-1:123456789012:key/password-key-id`                                 |
 | GCP       | gcp-kms://           | `gcp-kms://projects/<project-id>/locations/<location-id>/keyRings/<key-ring-id>/cryptoKeys/<key-id>` | `gcp-kms://projects/my-project/locations/us-east1/keyRings/my-key-ring/cryptoKeys/password-key-id` |

-Note that In-Memory mode is present for testing and development purposes only - keys stored in this manner do not persist between Gateway restarts.
+Note that In-memory mode is present for testing and development purposes only - keys stored in this manner do not persist between Gateway restarts.

 :::warning[Format]
 Keys are strings that start with a letter followed by a combination of letters, underscores (_), hyphens (-), and numbers.
 Special characters are not allowed.
 They also works with the upper [mustache pattern](#mustache-template).